cs50nestm/web/html/README.md

 **Second**, add a picture of yourself, or something you like using `<img>` tags.

-If you find a picture of yourself online, or email one to yourself, you can drag the '.jpg' or '.png' file into your workspace.
+If you find a picture of yourself online, or email one to yourself, you can drag the '.jpg' or '.png' file into the `html` directory in your codespace.
 Make sure the name of the file has no spaces in it.
-If I had a picture saved as a `mtanzosh.png` in my workspace (click on the directory sidebar foler icon to the left of the `index.html` tab to see the files in your workspace), I could then import it as
+If I had a picture saved as a `mtanzosh.png` in my `html` folder I could then import it as

 ```html
 <img alt="Tanzosh" src="mtanzosh.png">